Inside: 70 Fun Scavenger Hunt Ideas for Teens + Prize Ideas

 49. The number the birthday boy or girl is turning

-51. Everyone under a tree posing like trees
+51. Teammates standing by a tree posing like trees

 Things To Do for Teen Scavenger Hunt

-56. Create a hopscotch pattern and get 3 strangers to try it.
+56. Create a game of hopscotch pattern and get 3 strangers to try it.

-57. Get 4 strangers to spell YMCA with their arms
+57. Get a group of strangers to spell YMCA with their arms

 Scavenger Hunt Prizes for Teenagers

 65. Gifts Cards or cash

 70. Temporary tattoos